Environmentally sound turbomachinery technology with reliable and low cost operation

 Who we are

-ETN is a non-profit membership association, which brings together the entire value chain of the stationary gas turbine technology (power generation and mechanical drive) community globally.
+ETN is a non-profit membership association, which brings together the entire value chain of turbomachinery technology worldwide.

-ETN addresses the main challenges and concerns of gas turbine (GT) users in Committees and individual projects, composed of experts across the entire value chain: power generation and oil & gas companies, OEMs, R&D institutes, suppliers and service providers, technology consultancies and industry associations.
+ETN addresses the main challenges and concerns of gas turbine (GT) users in committees and individual projects, composed of experts across the entire value chain: power generation and oil & gas companies, OEMs, R&D institutes, suppliers, service providers and technology consultancies.

 ETN believes a common strategy and research effort between all stakeholders, along with supportive EU energy and research policies, will enable growth and increased competitiveness of the gas turbine sector in Europe and globally.